-Another recent trend is the decentralized cryptocurrency.
-Decentralized means that there is no authority that makes decisions, but instead there are several parties which make their own decisions independently.
-This means that if you want to make a transaction to someone, you can do so without having a million and one questions being asked by the middle person who holds the power to make a transaction happen.
-At the moment, the cryptocurrencies are quite unstable and unpredictable, however the system on which they are built on, certainly opens a door to a new way of living.
+Another recent trend is a decentralized cryptocurrency.
+Decentralized means that there is no authority that makes decisions, but instead, there are several parties that make their own decisions independently.
+This means that if you want to make a transaction with someone, you can do so without having a million and one questions being asked by the middle person who holds the power to make a transaction happen.
+At the moment, cryptocurrencies are quite unstable and unpredictable, however, the system on which they are built certainly opens a door to a new way of living.
 This new structure is unlike the traditional structures of one person holding power over the many.
 It is aimed to give back the power to every individual to do with their resources as they seem fit.
 Consider it a sort of freedom, giving you control and power over that which you have earned without social institutions trying to have a say as to what you can and cannot do with your own funds.

 Many governments are not too happy about the invention and progress of cryptocurrencies.
 Some are actively trying to ban the industry, whilst others are dipping their toes into the industry.
 Every cryptocurrency has a very specific structure by which they function, as well as an industry they are mainly aimed towards.
 There is also one cryptocurrency currently on the market which is preferred by banks and governments as it is not decentralized, and they can still get data on users and transactions.

-Another recent development that will certainly change the lives as well as the structure we live in are smart contracts, which is also a decentralized system.
-Ethereum was the first to come up with this concept which is a protocol that digitally verifies, facilitates and enforces a certain action to complete an agreement.
+Another recent development that will certainly change the lives, as well as the structure we live in, is smart contracts, which is also a decentralized system.
+Ethereum was the first to come up with this concept which is a protocol that digitally verifies, facilitates, and enforces a certain action to complete an agreement.
 Imagine you have a will in the form of a smart contract and together with the deed to your estate.
-Once your will kicks in, accordingly to what is stated in your will, the deed to your estate will get transferred to the person you stated in your will.
+Once your will kicks in, according to what is stated in your will, the deed to your estate will get transferred to the person you stated in your will.
 The routine is the same as it is today, except for one thing, there is no middleman in this process.
-In such a case, it won’t take months and never-ending fees to notaries, lawyers and clerks to get everything settled according to the will.
+In such a case, it won’t take months and never-ending fees to notaries, lawyers, and clerks to get everything settled according to the will.
 Everything will get sorted in a matter of 3 days, and in the future possibly within hours.
-Now imagine if you can make any contract, be it personal or for business, to go as fast and without having to depend or pay the middleman to get the work done.
+Now imagine if you can make any contract, be it personal or for business, to go as fast and without having to depend on or pay the middleman to get the work done.
 The only person who oversees getting a contract completed is you.

-All these new technological developments may seem as inventions to many, however the fuel that stands behind them is something many are familiar with; the will to get away from the structures of centralized power.
-The methods in which the idea has taken shape is surely one that stems from 21st century advances, however it is initially fueled with the need for change to the structure we live in.
+All these new technological developments may seem like inventions to many, however, the fuel that stands behind them is something many are familiar with; the will to get away from the structures of centralized power.
+The methods in which the idea has taken shape is surely one that stems from 21st-century advances, however, it is initially fueled with the need for change to the structure we live in.

 Division within community

 Society listens openly to all the things their governments say and never stop and question all the things governments don’t say.
-Within every society, governments make sure to keep their people divided; be it by using topics like politics, religion, gender, race, social class, education and so on.
+Within every society, governments make sure to keep their people divided; be it by using topics like politics, religion, gender, race, social class, education, and so on.
 The leaders bait people with a topic and the people fall for the bait every time.
-The government knows that people can’t help themselves by to take sides and try proving to the other that they are right.
+The government knows that people can’t help themselves by taking sides and try proving to the others that they are right.
 Their ego can’t survive defeat.